Skip to the content.

 Single-User Per Instance

 PuTTrY is designed to be run by a single user in their home directory.
 Each terminal session created via PuTTrY inherits the permissions of the user who started it—exactly the same as SSH.
 If multiple users on the same server want to use PuTTrY, each must run their own separate instance in their respective home directory.
 Multiple PuTTrY instances on the same server require different host ports.
-While PuTTrY can be used for ad-hoc multi-user collaboration (by sharing your session password), its core design is as a personal terminal for one user across many devices.
+PuTTrY supports secure guest access via Guest Links, allowing colleagues to observe or request control of terminal sessions without sharing your credentials.
+Its core design is as a personal terminal for one user across many devices.

 Perfect For